hbish/conf-perf-testing-crypto-exchange/slides/04-performance-engineering.md

 ---
 <!-- note
-- So extending on what we just talked about, we can reuse the tests in CI/CD as a initial checkpoint for performance since its just a gradle command
+- So extending on what we just talked about, we can reuse the tests in CI/CD as a initial checkpoint for performance since its just a gradle command in your pipeline

 - You can decide to run a subset or the entire suite that is up to you.
 But make sure you collect the results per run and have some sort of way to flag if the performance degrades.

-- The idea is to shift left and bump performance testing up the software development lifecycle to detect performance anomalies earlier
+- The idea is to shift left and bump performance testing up the development lifecycle to detect performance anomalies earlier

-- And interestingly a couple weeks before I submitted my talk to dddsydney, CloudFlare, one of the worlds largest content delivery network and web infrastructure provider suffered a global outage due to a small change to their WAF rule
+- And interestingly a couple weeks before I submitted my talk, CloudFlare, one of the worlds largest content delivery network and web infrastructure provider suffered a global outage
 -->
 ## CI/CD